I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The Ultimate Guide Books

-Not only will they give you an idea of which stories you’ll want to explore, but they will also give you the background you need to delve into these stories without wondering who is who and what has come before or after.
-This is especially true of characters whose movies deviate from the comics.
-Be aware, though, there are spoilers in the book in terms of the outcome of famous storylines that you might want to read.
+Not only will they give you an idea of which of their stories you’ll want to explore, but they will also give you the background you need to delve into these stories without wondering who is who and what has come before or after.
+This is especially true of characters whose movie depictions deviate from the comics.
+Beware, though, there are spoilers in the book in terms of the outcome of famous storylines that you might want to read.

 Experts on YouTube

 It helps to know an expert in comics who can point you in the right direction as to how to start reading stories.
 If you don’t know one, there is always YouTube.
-There are tons of videos out there profiling a character, storyline, or event.
+There are tons of videos out there profiling superhero characters, storylines, and events.